laristra/flecsale/README.md

     git clone --recursive ssh://git@xcp-stash.lanl.gov:7999/ngc/ale.git

-**Make sure to include the *"\-\-recursive"* so that all of the submodules are cloned as well.**  Once the code is checked out, create a build directory somewhere.
+**Make sure to include the *"\-\-recursive"* so that all of the submodules are cloned as well.**  Once the code is checked out, create a build directory somewhere for the thirdparty libraries and the ALE code

+    mkdir -p build/tpl
-    mkdir build
+    mkdir -p build/ale
     cd build

 Building the code is a three step process:  1) obtaining the thirdparty libraries; 2) building the thirdparty libraries; and 3) compiling the final ALE project.